Fast Point Cloud Generation with Diffusion Models in High Energy Physics: Point Cloud Diffusion for Collider Data

 with different models trained to generate jet information and particle information.
 During the generation step, we first sample the jet kinematic information together with the particle multiplicity, conditioned on the type of the jet we aim to generate.
 This information is then used as an input to generate the particle information for each jet.
 The particle multiplicity generated determines the total number of particles generated in each jet.
 Although it is feasible to achieve a perfect match between the output particle multiplicity and the sampled particle multiplicity, we prefer to employ a masking plus zero-padding approach.
 This involves always sampling a set number of particles (either 30 or 150 depending on the dataset), but in the generation process, we mask the input noise and only consider the desired particle multiplicity.

-Prior to training, the inputs to the diffusion model undergo a normalization process that consists of three steps.
-The first step applies a rescaling transformation that maps all inputs onto the interval [0,1].
-The second step involves a logit transformation, and the third step standardizes the inputs by adjusting their mean and standard deviation to zero and one, respectively.
+Prior to training, the inputs to the diffusion model undergo a normalization process where all input features are standardized by adjusting their mean and standard deviation to zero and one, respectively.

 The generative model designed to produce jet kinematic information is based on a fully-connected architecture incorporating multiple skip connections.
 Specifically, the model employs five \textsc{ResNet}~\cite{he2016deep} blocks, where each residual layer is connected to the output of a two-layer network through a skip connection.
 The activation function used is \textsc{LeakyRelu}~\cite{DBLP:journals/corr/XuWCL15} with a slope of $\alpha=0.01$, and all layer sizes are set to 512.